 Money isn’t everything, but it’s certainly a relevant factor to consider when you choose your major.
 After all, the point of going to college is to prepare yourself for your future career, so you can earn a living one day.

 Some majors set you up for more lucrative professions than others.
-According to Glassdoor, the highest-paying college majors are:
+According to Glassdoor, the highest-paying college majors are2:

 In addition to salary potential, you also want to check out the job market for your chosen profession.
 Some job markets are taking off, whereas others are dwindling into oblivion.

-By choosing a major that propels you into a thriving job market, your future self will thank you for it.
+By choosing a specific major that propels you into a thriving job market with a number of career opportunities, your future self will thank you for it.

 Academic advisors are there to help you choose your major.
 They have extensive experience helping students make this critical decision.